 But alcoholism is a very real disease, and it remains the most common substance treated in rehab centers across the entire country.
 You may think you just drink to have a good time, or that you don't have a problem because you don't do the harder drugs.
 But if you're a frequent drinker of alcohol, and you find it increasingly difficult to feel like yourself without a few drinks, it may be time to give us a call and determine if you have a problem that needs treatment via rehab.

 Every rehab facility has a different approach, a different philosophy, a different way of approaching similar issues.
 Gathering information is the best place to start.
 Some alcohol rehab facilities are likely to be a great fit for you, and some maybe aren't.

-We want you to choose Evergreen, but more than that, we want to empower you to make the best decision for your recovery, whatever that may be.
+We want you to choose Northpoint the Evergreen, but more than that, we want to empower you to make the best decision for your recovery, whatever that may be.
 We want to give you all the facts so you can make the best decision for your situation.
 This recovery is your journey, and you deserve to have all the information you can before choosing where to take the first steps toward the rest of your life.